Neural Network-Based Score Estimation in Diffusion Models: Optimization and Generalization: Introduction

-\paragraph{Our Work and Contributions.} This work investigates the training of a two-layer fully connected neural network via gradient descent (GD) to learn the score function.
-First, we propose a neural network-based parametric form for the score estimator based on the score decomposition (see Lemma \ref{lemma:score-decomp}).
+\paragraph{Our Work and Contributions.} This work investigates the training of a two-layer fully connected neural network via gradient descent (GD) to learn the score function in diffusion models, and establishes a minimax generalization error bound.

+We propose a neural network-based parametric form for the score estimator based on the score decomposition (see Lemma \ref{lemma:score-decomp}).
 This novel design transforms the score-matching objective into a regression with noisy labels.
+After a truncation argument, we further decompose the regression objective into four terms (see \eqref{eq:decomposition} for the decomposition): 1) score approximation, 2) coupling error, 3) label mismatch, and 4) early stopping.

-To show the trained neural network minimizes the excess risk of this regression problem, we overcome three main challenges that do not exist in the traditional supervised learning set-ups: 1) unbounded input, 2) vector-valued output, and 3) an additional time variable.
-To handle unbounded input, we employ a truncation argument and control the tail behavior using the properties of diffusion processes (see Lemma~\ref{lemma:tail bound}).
-Next, we establish a universal approximation theorem with respect to the score function using the reproducing kernel Hilbert space (RKHS), induced by the neural tangent kernel (NTK); see Theorem \ref{thm:approx-score-L2}.
-In addition, we leverage the recent NTK-based analysis of neural networks to show the equivalence between neural network training and kernel regression (see Theorem~\ref{thm:coupling}).
-Consequently, we transform the score matching into a kernel regression problem.
-Furthermore, we propose a virtual dataset to address the issue of target shifting caused by the approximation step.
-In the presence of multi-output labels, a vector-valued localized Rademacher complexity bound is utilized to control the prediction error of two kernel regressions (see Theorem \ref{thm:mismatch}).
-Finally, we employ an early stopping rule for the kernel regression to minimize the score-matching objective and {provide the generalization result} (see Theorem \ref{thm:score-estimation}).
+To handle score {\it approximation error}, we establish a universal approximation theorem with respect to the score function using the reproducing kernel Hilbert space (RKHS), induced by the neural tangent kernel (NTK) (see Theorem \ref{thm:approx-score-L2}).
+Compared with the existing results in the literature, we handle a time variable in addition to space variables. {Next}, we leverage recent NTK-based analysis of neural networks to show the approximate equivalence between neural network training and kernel regression (see Theorem~\ref{thm:coupling}), with the gap referred to as {\it coupling error}.
+Furthermore, we propose a virtual dataset to address the issue of {\it label mismatch} caused by the approximation step.
+In the presence of multi-output labels, a vector-valued localized Rademacher complexity bound is utilized to control the prediction error of {two kernel regressions}{, the original one and the one with the shifted target} (see Theorem \ref{thm:mismatch}).
+Finally, we employ an {\it early-stopping} rule for the kernel regression to minimize the score-matching objective and {provide a minimax optimal generalization result} (see Theorem \ref{thm:score-estimation}).
+The construction of the early-stopping rule is highly nontrivial and the main technical challenges are twofold.
+First, we reduce the vector-valued learning problem to an equivalent scalar-valued kernel regression problem; see \eqref{eq:update-gamma-i}--\eqref{eq:update-uK-i}.
+Second, existing early-stopping results in prior work typically assume bounded unit input domains.
+We overcome this limitation by extending a known stopping rule to handle unbounded input domains; see Theorem \ref{thm:early-stop}.